 Have you ever seen the gold price listed as XAU/USD and wondered what it means?
-If you're new to investing, these codes can be confusing.
-This guide will explain exactly what is XAU USD and how to understand gold pricing.
+If you’re new to investing, these codes can be confusing.
+This guide will explain exactly what is XAU USD and how to understand gold pricing—clearly and simply.

 XAU/USD is the standard way to quote the price of gold in financial markets.
 It tells you how much one unit of gold costs in US dollars.
 Let’s break down each part of this symbol.